spinatelli/sebc/installation/install.md

 ## <center> CM Install Lab
 ## <center> <a name="linux_config_lab"/>System Configuration Checks

-In a professional services engagement, Cloudera walks a customer through a questionnaire and supplies a guide to verify hardware, networking, OS configuration, disk mounts, and other properties.
+Before a professional services engagement, Cloudera sends the customer a questionnaire to verify hardware, networking, OS configuration, disk mounts, and other properties.

 Using the steps below, verify the settings of your instances.
 If necessary, modify them according to the instruction.
 In your documentation, show the commands used to observe each property.
 If you change it, list also the command you used to do so.

-Capture this work in the file `installation/1_preinstall.md`.
+Capture this work in the file `labs/1_preinstall.md`.
 You only need to show results for one host.

 1. Check `vm.swappiness` on all your nodes